DHTMLX/gantt-docs/data/desktop/server_side.md

             </ul>
         </li>
         <li> the <b>mix</b> method sets the "open" property to <i>true</i> for all data items.
 Simply saying, this method makes all branches in the tree open initially</li>
         <li> the <b>enable_order</b> method 'says' to load the task's order in the tree from the server.
-The tasks's order in the tree (among sublings) is stored in a field with the hardcoded name - "sortorder".
+The tasks's order in the tree (among siblings) is stored in a field with the hardcoded name - "sortorder".
 Note, the property used only while loading data from a database.</li>
     </ul>
 	</li>
 </ol>